 1. It’s All in the Details

+One thing you won’t find in cover letter samples online is an emphasis on revising and double-checking your own work.
 The first thing to make sure of in any cover letter is that you’re applying to the correct contact person, at the right company and for the specific position you desire.
 Check all your details and verify that you have everything right.
-Don’t just send your letter to the Head of Human Resources, if you can help it.
-Check the job posting or go online to find the name of the correct person who should receive your correspondence.
+Don’t just send your letter to the head of human resources, if you can help it.
+Review the job posting or go online to find the name of the correct person who should receive your correspondence.
 Double check to be sure you’re sending the cover letter to the correct employer and haven’t accidentally forgotten to change a name or placed the letter in the wrong envelope.
 Be sure your objective matches the job for which you’re applying.
 While these may all seem like common sense things, they are easy mistakes to make, especially by those new to the job search.

 2. Keep It Simple

-When considering how to write an entry-level cover letter, don’t go overboard on your writing in an attempt to make up for your lack of experience with filler and unrelated information.
+When considering how to write a cover letter for entry-level roles, don’t go overboard on your writing in an attempt to make up for your lack of experience with filler and unrelated information.
 Be succinct and concise, getting to the point and presenting the facts in a direct manner.
 Write in short paragraphs and make sure your wording flows easily.
 You want your cover letter to be easy to read and scan through.
-Hiring professionals don’t have much time to spend on each letter received, they want to get to the point quickly or else they toss the letter aside and move on.
+Hiring professionals don’t have much time to spend on each letter received; they want to get to the point quickly or else they toss the letter aside and move on.

 3. Show Your Strengths